karar-hayder/RecAnthology/README.md

 * Track user genre preferences based on ratings
 * API endpoints for CRUD operations on users, books, movies, and TV shows
 * Personalized recommendations based on user preferences and feedback
-* Expanded content with over 50k movies and shows, and up to 6k books
 * Added caching for improved performance
 * Comprehensive model testing for error detection
 * Enhanced data validation logic